OpenGamma/Strata/modules/calc/README.md

 If desired, calculations can run for scenarios, where the market data is manipulated to simulate potential future changes, such as a rise or fall in interest rates.

-The interface, `CalculationEngine` provides the main API.
+The interface, `CalculationRunner` provides the main API.

 ### Source code